 “I work closely with the retinal specialist that I am referring you to.
 You will have an opportunity to ask more questions with both of us.
 I will co-manage with the specialist and schedule you for a 6-to-12-week follow-up evaluation.”

 Additionally, Dr. Haynes suggests having the patient bring a family member to “help them navigate the decision-making process.”
 She also stresses the usefulness of having printed information in the office.

 According to Dr. Gerson, historically, GA was thought to have a similar progression to glaucoma

 , changing slowly over time.
-However, new research reflects that people lose functionality more rapidly than originally thought, which makes slowing progression by 20 to 30% through treatment with IZERVAY even more substantial.
+However, new research reflects that people lose functionality more rapidly than originally thought, which makes slowing progression by 20 to 30% even more substantial.